kelu124/echomods/_posts/2017-10-21-Holidays-soon-off.md

 Onboard gyro https://playground.arduino.cc/Main/MPU-6050 ?

-@todo *senjak* 15:07 In Which a PDF is a Git Repository Containing its own Latex Source and a Copy of Itself -- https://github.com/ESultanik/PDFGitPolyglot/blob/master/make\_polyglot.sh
+@done *senjak* 15:07 In Which a PDF is a Git Repository Containing its own Latex Source and a Copy of Itself -- https://github.com/ESultanik/PDFGitPolyglot/blob/master/make\_polyglot.sh